 Techniques can include:

-Soft tissue therapy – therapeutic massage of the tissues of the body to relax the muscles, decrease tension, manage scar tissue and adhesions and for relief from pain.
+Soft tissue therapy – therapeutic massage to relax the nervous system, muscles, decrease tension, manage scar tissue and for relief from pain.

 Mobilisation – this is a technique designed to increase the range of motion and mobility of joints and the surrounding soft tissues.
 This is distinctly different from the high velocity manipulations that are used by other therapists such as chiropractors.